seachellea/rock-paper-scissors/README.md

 # Rock Paper Scissors
-A self-project that is part of the curriculum of an open-source resource called The Odin Project.
-The design of this output was inspired by a Nintendo Game Boy
+A self-made project that is part of a free, open-source website called The Odin Project.
+The design of this output was inspired by the Nintendo Game Boy

 [Live Site »](https://seachellea.github.io/rock-paper-scissors/)